 If tagout is used on a machine that can be locked out, the employer must ensure there are additional measures in place such that workers have the same level of protection that using a lockout device would have provided.

 OSHA's LOTO Program Requirements

 The OSHA LOTO standard requires employers to have an energy-control program that ensures employees isolate machines from their energy sources and render them inoperative before conducting any servicing or maintenance work on the machine.
-In addition, the OSHA LOTO standard sets the minimum requirements that must be included in the LOTO Program.
+In addition, the OSHA LOTO Standard sets the minimum requirements that must be included in your LOTO Program.
 These include:

 - Establish energy-control procedures for: